 Erdo-gone?: Turkish Coup Attempt, 2016

-Approximate Committee Size: 15 double delegations
+Approximate Committee Size: 30 delegates

 On July 15, 2016, military jets screamed over Ankara, tanks rolled onto the Bosphorus Bridge in Istanbul, and soldiers seized the state broadcaster TRT, forcing an anchor at gunpoint to read a statement declaring that the Turkish Armed Forces had taken control of the government.
 Within minutes, it became clear that a faction of the military had launched a coordinated coup attempt against the democratically elected government of President Recep Tayyip Erdoğan.
 The Erdoğan government would later attribute the plot to FETÖ — a network of followers loyal to US-based cleric Fethullah Gülen that had spent years embedding itself across Turkish state institutions.
 Bridges were blocked, the Parliament building was bombed in what remains a disputed account, and loyalist and coup-aligned military units clashed in the streets of Turkey's two largest cities.